Agamemnon Timeline and Summary

 - After Achilleus kills Hektor and buries Patroklos, Agamemnon attends the funeral games.
 When the final competition – spear-throwing – rolls around, Agamemnon steps up as a contestant.

-- Achilleus decides to award the prize to Agamemnon even without holding the contest.
+- Achilleus decides to award the prize to Agamemnon without even holding the contest.
 He says he knows that Agamemnon is the best.

-- Agamemnon, in turn gives his prize to Talthybios the herald.
+- Agamemnon, in turn, gives his prize to Talthybios the herald.